aceat64/ppe-donations/README.md

 Drop-off is open 24/7.
 Donation boxes are black and yellow, located out front.

 ![Dallas Makerspace donation drop-off boxes](/images/dms-dropoff.jpg?raw=true)

+## Where Are These Going
+The first few rounds will be going to Scottish Rite hospitals.
+If you represent a DFW area medical facility, first responder group (FD/PD/etc) or another group on the front lines that needs face shields, please reach out and let us know what you need.

 ## Use Our System
 Do you want to use these instructions and files to setup a similar system?
 GOOD!
 Do it! **You don't need to ask, everything here is free to use without restriction.** Just promise that you'll do your best to help out, even if that means realizing the best way to help is by simply staying home and keeping the virus from spreading.